 - Institutional Review Board – The Institutional Review Board works to ensure that the college meets the objectives of protecting people’s privacy, health and safety, and people’s ability to participate voluntarily in human subject research.

 - Student Right-to-Know Act – GCC is required to report graduation rate data to the U.S. Department of Education annually.
-From among the first-time, full-time, degree-seeking students who enrolled at GCC in fall 2009, 42% graduated or transferred to another institution by December 31, 2012.
+From among the first-time, full-time, degree-seeking students who enrolled at GCC in fall 2018, 26% graduated and an additional 18% transferred to another institution within three years.

 In accordance with the new January 1, 2017 Massachusetts public records law, Greenfield Community College provides commonly requested public records.

 - Description of specific records being requested

 - Date parameters for the public records being requested